Bachelor of Science in Paralegal Studies and Litigation Technologies

-According to the Bureau of Labor Statistics, paralegal and litigation support jobs are expected to grow 8 percent through the year 2024 with projected job openings of 82,700 in the United States.1 Furthermore, according to an industry salary study, 30% of firms, vendors and corporations intend to grow their practice groups, and hiring in the legal field continues to accelerate.
+According to the Bureau of Labor Statistics, paralegal and litigation support jobs are expected to grow much faster than average at a rate of 15 percent through the year 2026 with projected job openings of 34,700 in the United States.1 Furthermore, according to an industry salary study, 30% of firms, vendors and corporations intend to grow their practice groups, and hiring in the legal field continues to accelerate.

 As a whole, corporations are predicting the biggest increased demand for Analysts, Paralegals, e-Discovery Attorneys, and Consultants.2 Trends also suggest that employers are becoming more selective and placing greater preference on paralegal candidates with a four-year degree.3

 Earning your degree now means you’ll be prepared for the jobs of the future.

 Attractive Careers & Employers

 As a graduate of the Bryan University Bachelor’s Degree in Paralegal Studies and Litigation Technologies, career opportunities may include: